-The table centerpiece may be the last bright flowers from the garden, or field; or half a pumpkin scooped out and lined with leaves to form a bowl for apples and nuts; or any other attractive seasonable arrangement.
+The table centerpiece may be the last bright flowers from the garden, or field; or half a pumpkin scooped out and lined with washed fall leaves to form a bowl for apples and nuts; or any other attractive seasonable arrangement.

 to form a hole into which to thrust an orange or white colored candle.
 A

-Fill a clean washtub with fresh water and paired two by two, duck for apples.
+Fill a clean washtub with fresh drinking water and paired two by two, duck for apples.
 Or, with hands clasped behind the back, guests attempt to bite a chunk from an apple suspended by a string.

 Familiar board games like checkers, backgammon, and snakes-and-ladders are engaging and fun for all ages.
 The vintage board games are always popular and provide novelty to the party.

-If not already costumed, garb each merrymaker in an old white bed sheet.
+If not already costumed, dress each merrymaker in an old white bed sheet.
 Warm clothing can be worn underneath.
 Costumes add to the occasion and put zest into the games.